Neko-Life/Musicat/README.md

 ## Config

-Feel the config in "[exe](https://github.com/Neko-Life/Musicat/tree/player/exe)" folder, rename it to `sha_conf.example.json` then move it with your exe output.
+Fill the config in "[exe](https://github.com/Neko-Life/Musicat/tree/player/exe)" folder, rename it to `sha_conf.example.json` then move it with your exe output.
 ```json
 {
     "SHA_TKN": "",